 This allows you to control meal quantity and frequency, even when you’re not home.

-These feeders are helpful for dealing with weight loss and getting more sleep.
+These feeders are helpful for dealing with feline weight loss and they allow humans to get more sleep.

 If your cat wants to eat at 4:00 a.m., he’ll go to the feeder and not wake you up!

-Some you can program to open only for a specific cat, which works well for multiple cats with individual diets.
+Some feeders are programmable to open only for a specific cat, which works well for multiple cats with individual diets.